solliancenet/azure-machine-learning-service-labs/lab-1/visual-studio-code/README.md

 ```
 2. With your cluster ready, you need to upload the training data to the default DataStore for your AML Workspace (which uses Azure Storage).
 Execute Step 13 to upload the data folder.
 3. Next, you will need to create a training script that is similar to the code you have executed locally to train the model.
 Open `training/train.py` and read thru it.
-You do not need to execute this script, as you will send it to Azure Batch AI for execution.
+You do not need to execute this script, as you will send it to AML Compute for execution.
 4. Return to `01_model_training.py`.
 You will create an estimator that describes the configuration of the job that will execute your model training script.
 Execute Step 14 to create this estimator.
 5. As the last step, submit the job using the `submit()` method of the Experiment object.
 Execute Step 15 to remotely execute your training script.
 The output you should see will begin with the creation of a Docker Container that contains your configured dependencies, followed by the execution of your training script.